Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Notions/Following.md

 Tag: Notion
 ---
 # Following
-In the [[Realm_of_the_Mammoth_Lords]],  followings are the predominant social structure.
+In the [[Realm-of-the-Mammoth-Lords]],  followings are the predominant social structure.
 Most followings, including the Broken Tusk, migrate across the land in tandem with the region’s native fauna and  are led by strong, wise leaders called Mammoth Lords.

+*Xiat's note: our following is the [[Broken-Tusk]].
+But I guess I form a pretty neat following with [[Kaska]], [[Willow]], and [[Cali]] too.*